SCLOUD-PTE-LTD/docs/public-cloud/networking/pathx.md

 The region where the origin server is located.
 For example, if the origin is in Los Angeles, the business location is the United States.

 ### Acceleration area
 The area that needs to be covered by the business (the distance from the source station is far away).
-For example, if the source station is in the United States and needs to cover Chinese users, the acceleration area is China.
+For example, if the source station is in the United States and needs to cover Singapore users, the acceleration area is Singapore.

 ### cname domain name
 The nearest access domain name provided by the accelerated configuration instance.
 You need to change the cname record of the domain name of the origin site to this domain name in the acceleration zone through DNS intelligent resolution service, so that users in the acceleration zone can access nearby.

 ### Acceleration line
 The acceleration line refers to the line instance from the acceleration area to the business location (the location of the source station).
 One acceleration line can be bound to multiple acceleration configurations (with the same location of origin).
-If the origin is located in China and the acceleration area is the United States, then the acceleration line to be purchased is "Los Angeles to China or Washington to China".
+If the origin is located in Singapore and the acceleration area is the United States, then the acceleration line to be purchased is "Los Angeles to Singapore or Washington to Singapore".

 ### Accelerate configuration
 Configure the origin server (IP/domain name) to be accelerated, support multiple service ports, specify the location of the origin, and select the purchased acceleration line.